Cashmere Post Acute partners with Medline to enhance infection prevention protocols

 By Medline Newsroom Staff | May 19, 2022

-Medline today announced a new partnership with Washington state skilled nursing provider Cashmere Post Acute, focused on enhancing the organization’s infection prevention strategy through Medline’s Post-Acute Care Infection Prevention Program.
+Medline has entered into a new partnership with Cashmere Post Acute, a Washington state skilled nursing provider, focused on enhancing the organization’s infection prevention strategy through Medline’s Post-Acute Care Infection Prevention Program.
 Through the new collaboration, Cashmere Post Acute, an 85-bed facility, is implementing a customized infection prevention program combining products and education to enhance best practices around hand hygiene compliance, an area of opportunity identified through Medline’s program discovery assessment.

 “Infection prevention is not a one size fits all approach, and not all our staff learn the same way.
 Having Medline as a partner helps ensure that I have someone by my side, presenting educational resources that I would not have necessarily thought of.
 The activities are engaging for our staff and I feel like I’m not alone in this journey to enhance infection prevention best practices,” said Kat Murray, RN, infection preventionist for Cashmere Post Acute.